csierr/finetuning-beto-for-spanish-text-classification/README.md

 This project demonstrates the process of fine-tuning the BETO model (a BERT-based model for Spanish) for text classification tasks.
 The notebook covers the training and validation steps, with a focus on obtaining the best model based on validation loss.
 Once the model is fine-tuned, the goal is to integrate it into a local Flask application for a more complete development cycle.

-This project serves as a simple yet effective starting point for learning how to work with transformer models.
+This project serves as a starting point for learning how to work with transformer models.

 I hope you find it helpful or interesting.
 Feel free to clone and adapt it to your own projects!